badlydrawnrob/anki/README.md

 > ☝️ [One idea](https://github.com/badlydrawnrob/anki/issues/41) per card.
 Just one.

-**Over time writing flashcards will become second nature; muscle-memory.** These simplicity constraints have worked well for me, and they add the responsibility to write better flashcards: if you're spending more than a minute reviewing each card; reduce, reduce, reduce.
+**Over time writing flashcards will become second nature; muscle-memory.** These simple constraints have worked well for me, and they add the responsibility to write better flashcards: if you're spending more than a minute reviewing each card; reduce, reduce, reduce.

 ### Simple is better